justinlietz93/FullyUnifiedModel/How_It_Works/2_Core_Architecture_Components/2B_Neural_Plasticity.md

 *   **Temporal Noise Filtering:** Applying a low-pass filter to spike trains (`spike_train[t] = torch.mean(spike_train[t-3:t+1])`), executed on the 7900 XTX GPU, can reduce jitter-induced spurious correlations (e.g., ~5% reduction in false positives theoretically expected).

 ##### B.7.v.
-*   **Overall Reliability:** The combination of STDP with SIE guidance, jitter mitigation, inhibitory suppression, reward-driven updates (via eligibility traces), noise filtering, and the theoretical sufficiency of minimal data ensures reliable and unambiguous primitive formation (e.g., AND vs. OR, arithmetic operations), preventing spurious correlations through targeted reinforcement and suppression, practical for Justin’s workstation.
+*   **Overall Reliability & Stability Analysis:** The combination of STDP with SIE guidance, jitter mitigation, inhibitory suppression, reward-driven updates (via eligibility traces), noise filtering, and the theoretical sufficiency of minimal data ensures reliable and unambiguous primitive formation (e.g., AND vs. OR, arithmetic operations), preventing spurious correlations through targeted reinforcement and suppression, practical for Justin’s workstation.
+To formally analyze the stability of the complex STDP-SIE interaction, **Lyapunov stability analysis** will be applied, targeting a 95% convergence rate across diverse conditions.
+Results will be reported in a dedicated **"Stability Analysis" section (Section 2.E)**.

 #### B.8 Exploration, Variation, and Escaping Local Optima (Addressing Q1.3 & Q2.1)